What is a Role?

 - Get started now: How to Add or Manage Role user guide.

-A Nodinite Administrator creates User-defined Roles in Nodinite.
-These Roles are used to enforce different security policies for end-users working with Nodinite.
+A Nodinite Administrator creates user-defined Roles in Nodinite.
+These Roles enforce different security policies for end-users.
 All user actions with potentially sensitive operations are Log Audited.

-Above is an example of different Roles, having different access rights.
+Above is an example of different Roles, each with unique access rights.

-- Members of the Administrators role is a Nodinite Administrator.
+- Members of the Administrators role are Nodinite Administrators.

 The built-in role named Administrators cannot be renamed or deleted.
 Review the Access Management user guide for additional details.